peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

 The integer part of the quotient of the two objects.
 Signals FlagInvalid and returns not-a-number (NaN) if the return value would overflow the exponent range.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
 Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

+<a id="DivideToIntegerNaturalScale_PeterO_Numbers_EFloat"></a>
+### DivideToIntegerNaturalScale

+    public PeterO.Numbers.EFloat DivideToIntegerNaturalScale(
+        PeterO.Numbers.EFloat divisor);

+Divides two arbitrary-precision binary floating-point numbers, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.

+<b>Parameters:</b>

+ * <i>divisor</i>: The number to divide by.

+<b>Return Value:</b>

+The integer part of the quotient of the two objects.
+Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.

 <a id="DivideToIntegerZeroScale_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### DivideToIntegerZeroScale